Saptarshi2060/Face_recognition-/README.md

-# Facial Expression Detection using OpenCV and PyTorch
+# Facial Expression Detection using OpenCV and PyTorch.

 ## Overview
 This Python application detects facial expressions in real-time using a webcam.
 It leverages computer vision techniques with OpenCV for face detection and PyTorch for deep learning-based emotion recognition using a pre-trained ResNet18 model.